 - Not So Different: Umbridge sees a younger version of herself in Hermione.
 This revelation causes Hermione to break down crying.

 - Obvious Object Could Be Anything: Hermione gives Ron and Harry a gift that is obviously a book, but they conclude it's a puppy.

 - O.O.C.
-Is Serious Business: Ron is shocked when Harry says he doesn't want a Red Vine, the Harry's favorite candy in the world.
+Is Serious Business: Ron is shocked when Harry says he doesn't want a Red Vine, the candy that they initially bonded over.

 - Overly Long Gag: When Harry goes into the train compartment with Professor Lupin, he opens the (imaginary) door, walks in and shuts it.
 A few moments later Ron comes along and engages in a complicated routine involving vault locks, thumbprint and retinal scanners, codes, door chains, more locks, keycards and two sets of doors to get into the same compartment.
 The routine is topped off when he finally makes it into the compartment and the sting from Seinfeld plays.

 - Pædo Hunt: When Umbridge accuses Lupin of doing inappropriate things with his students (teaching them about Patronuses) he exclaims "Cho, I was only joking!"

 - Paper-Thin Disguise: The Death Eaters when they try and kill Harry on the train and the Quidditch field.
 They even keep the distinctive Death Eater mask.